aurorasmiles/WorldGuardDocs/source/regions/priorities.rst

     /rg setparent region_name

-WorldGuard will detect circular inheritence and prevent it.
+WorldGuard will detect circular inheritance and prevent it.

 .. topic:: Example: Creating a "mall" with multiple plots inside of it